adopted-ember-addons/ember-cli-sass/README.md

 ## Addon Usage

-To compile sass within an addon, there are a few additional steps:
+To compile SASS within an ember-cli addon, there are a few additional steps:

 1. Include your styles in `addon/styles/addon.scss`.

 2. Ensure you've installed `ember-cli-sass` under `dependencies` in your `package.json`.
-If you don't do this, it won't even try to compile your sass.

 3. Define an `included` function in your app:
    ```js
    // in your index.js
    module.exports = {
      name: 'my-addon',
      included: function(app) {
        this._super.included(app);
      }